konbobqdeli66/wrenchopsV1.0/deploy/README.md

 1. Copy [`backend/.env.example`](backend/.env.example) to `backend/.env`
 2. Set at least `JWT_SECRET` (required in production)

+If you want a ready copy/paste template with placeholders for ALL settings, use [`backend/.env.copyme`](backend/.env.copyme).

 ### 4) Install dependencies and build frontend

 - `npm run install:all`